Speed Racer (film)

-Speed Racer is a 2008 sports action comedy film written and directed by the Wachowskis.
-It is based on the 1960s manga and anime series of the same name.
-Starring Emile Hirsch, Christina Ricci, John Goodman, Susan Sarandon, Matthew Fox, Roger Allam, Benno Fürmann, Hiroyuki Sanada, Rain and Richard Roundtree, the plot revolves around Speed Racer, an 18-year-old automobile racer who follows his apparently deceased brother's career, choosing to remain loyal to his family and their company Racer Motors, which causes difficulties after he refuses a contract that E.P.
+Speed Racer is a 2008 sports action comedy film written and directed by the Wachowskis, based on the 1966 manga series by Tatsuo Yoshida.
+The film, an international co-production between the United States and Germany, stars Emile Hirsch, Christina Ricci, John Goodman, Susan Sarandon, Matthew Fox, Roger Allam, Benno Fürmann, Hiroyuki Sanada, Rain, and Richard Roundtree.
+The plot revolves around Speed Racer, an 18-year-old automobile racer who follows his apparently deceased brother's career, choosing to remain loyal to his family and their company Racer Motors, which causes difficulties after he refuses a contract that E.P.
 Arnold Royalton, owner of Royalton Industries, offers him.

-A live action Speed Racer film had been in development hell since 1992, having changed actors and filmmakers until in 2006 when producer Joel Silver and the Wachowskis collaborated to begin production on Speed Racer as a family film.
+A live-action Speed Racer film had been in development hell since 1992.
+In 2006, producer Joel Silver and the Wachowskis began production on the film.
 Speed Racer was shot in and around Potsdam and Berlin from June to August 2007.
-Michael Giacchino composed the film's score.

-Speed Racer premiered on April 26, 2008 at the Nokia Theater, followed by its general theatrical release on May 9, 2008, by Warner Bros.
+Speed Racer premiered on April 26, 2008, at the Nokia Theater in Los Angeles, and was released in the United States on May 9, by Warner Bros.
 Pictures.
-The film grossed $93 million worldwide on a $120 million budget, making it a commercial failure.
-It was subsequently nominated in multiple categories at the Teen Choice Awards as well as the Golden Raspberry Awards.
-Upon initial release, the film received mixed reviews, who praised the action sequences, musical score by Michael Giacchino, cinematography, and performances, critics were divided on its overuse of computer generated imagery, and criticized its screenplay and runtime.
-In subsequent years, Speed Racer has garnered a strong cult following with some commentators calling it "underrated" and a "misunderstood" film.
+The film received mixed reviews from critics, and was considered a box office disappointment, grossing $94 million against a $120 million budget.
+It was nominated in three categories at the Teen Choice Awards.